envdes/computing/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A Guideline of MEDAL Computing
+A Guideline of ENVDES Computing
 ==============================

 .. toctree::